lukascernohorsky/bitkeeper/README.md

 If you are building on a Debian based Linux then the following packages are required:

-  sudo apt-get install make gperf groff bison flex libxft2-dev libtommath-dev libtomcrypt-dev libpcre3-dev zlib1g-dev liblz4-dev
+  sudo apt-get install make gperf groff bison flex libxft-dev libtommath-dev libtomcrypt-dev zlib1g-dev liblz4-dev

 For Fedora and related versions of Linux the following works: